 - 1 Turn off and Lockout / Tag-out all power to the conveyor section

 - 2 Make sure that the Gear Ratio matches that of the roller that is being replaced.
 Standard Gear Ratios would include: 16:1, 20:1, 24:1, 36:1, 64:1, and 96:1.
 This is important if the conveyor system is comprised of more than one speed

 - 3 The replacement roller should include:

 - a Motorized Drive Roller

 - b Hardware Kit

 - i. star washers Qty.
 2

 - ii. motor nut

 - iii. motor instructions

-- 4 Install a star washer on the threaded motor shaft.
+- 4 Install a star washer on the threaded motor shaft

 - 5 Insert the MDR connector into the hex hole and gently pull the cable extending from the motor through

 - 6 Insert the threaded hex shaft into the hex hole.
 Push the spring loaded idler shaft inwards and line the roller up with the hole.
 Release the idler shaft and allow it to pop into the hole in the frame.
-The image on Page 2.6 shows an exploded view of the process

 - 7 Install the outer star washer

-- 8 The motor nut threads on to the motorized drive roller shaft, and should be to the proper torque of: See Proper Torque Page (2.5) - 9 Tools required to achieve proper torque can be seen below
+- 8 The motor nut threads on to the motorized drive roller shaft, and should be to the proper torque of: See Page 2.5 for Proper Torque Information. - 9 Tools required to achieve proper torque can be seen below